 Framework for negotiation

+(Producers to contract for access) Despite anything else in this Part 5, to be an Access Seeker or Access Holder, an entity must be an existing producer of coal, or anticipated to become a producer of coal, in respect of which the Services are to be provided.

 (Outline) This Part 5 of this Undertaking outlines the process which will be followed to enable Access Seekers to obtain Access.
 It deals with:

 an Access Application by an Access Seeker and a Renewal Application by an Access Applicant;